After Roger Stone arrest, Trump focuses on CNN's reporting methods

 In a tweet after the arrest, Trump asked, "Who alerted CNN to be there?"

-The president's tweet came hours after former cable news anchor Greta Van Susteren tweeted, without evidence, that the FBI had "obviously tipped off CNN" to the fact that they were going to raid Stone's house.
+The president's tweet came hours after former cable news anchor Greta Van Susteren tweeted, without evidence, that the FBI had "obviously tipped off CNN" to the fact that it was going to raid Stone's house.

 "Even if you don’t like Stone, it is curious why Mueller’s office tipped off CNN instead of trying to quietly arrest Stone," she wrote.
 "Quiet arrests are more likely to be safe to the FBI and the person arrested."